It’s illegal to drive if either:

 Your driving licence will also show you’ve been convicted for drug driving.
 This will last for 11 years.

-The penalty for causing death by dangerous driving is a prison sentence of up to 14 years.
+The penalty for causing death by dangerous driving under the influence of drugs is a prison sentence of up to 14 years.

 Other problems you could face

 - your car insurance costs will increase significantly

 - if you drive for work, your employer will see your conviction on your licence

 - you may have trouble travelling to countries like the USA